 - Nighttime is also very cold outside of mid-summer so bring a sturdy tent, thick sleeping bag and thermal underwear.

-The trail soon starts heading upwards and the beautiful sunny morning quickly took a turn for the worse.
+The trail soon starts heading upwards and when we were there, the beautiful sunny morning quickly took a turn for the worse.
 After 5 km and about 600 m climb we reached the contour path and entered thick mist.

 The clouds stayed for most of the rest of the day, gradually getting worse.
 Despite its name, the contour path was not at all flat and we were always going up and down, up and down.
 There are deep valleys that you zigzag into, and the path here was sometimes quite overgrown and hard work.